BioinfoMachineLearning/PSBench/README.md

 Each prediction file should be a CSV file in the following format:
 - The first row is a header row, including the column names (e.g., model, EMA method 1, EMA method 2, ...).
-- The first column should be the names of structural models (e.g., model1, model2).
+- The first column starting from the second row should be the names of structural models (e.g., model1, model2).
 - The remaining columns should be predicted quality scores for the models from one or more EMA methods (e.g., EMA method 1, EMA method 2).

 ```